Food Safety Training Requirements for Cottage Food Businesses

 Food handler training covers content specific to licensed food establishments like restaurants, markets, and food trucks, as well as places that make and serve food like healthcare facilities and daycares.

-Therefore, some of the content these courses cover won’t be relevant to your cottage food business.
+As a result, some of the content may not apply to your cottage food business.

 However, you still must know and understand the material to pass the test at the end of the course and earn your food handler card.